Our expert therapists based in Stirling provide assessment, diagnosis and support for a range of needs including:

 DLD or Language Disorder often co-occurs with other neurodevelopmental conditions such as ADHD, dyslexia and autism.
 The impact of undiagnosed language difficulties can significantly affect educational, social, mental health/wellbeing and employment.

-Language delay refers to a condition where a child’s language development does not progress at the typical age and stage and is relatively common.
+If your child isn't talking yet, they might have language delay.
+This refers to a condition where a child’s language development does not progress at the typical age and stage and is relatively common.
 It can affect both expressive language (speaking and using words) and receptive language (understanding what others say).

 A language delay can present in several ways: